clockchip/mega65basic/README.md

 # MEGA65 BASIC Language VSCode Extension

+## Epilog
+Welcome to my GitHub project!
+In this repository, you will find a Visual Studio Code language extension for the BASIC of the MEGA65 Personal Computer System.
+I must admit, this computer has a lot of charm, and the team that developed it has done a fantastic job.

+For many developers, it may be sacrilege not to program directly on the hardware, despite the perfect keyboard that the MEGA65 offers.
+However, there are many developers who are used to modern development environments and want to take advantage of Visual Studio Code's benefits.
+That's why I decided to write this extension, to enable comfortable development of BASIC programs and, at the same time, to utilize the many features of Visual Studio Code for managing source code.

+I see this as another contribution to helping the MEGA65 get additional software, as development environments make software writing easier.
+I hope this extension will be useful for those of you who use the MEGA65 and want to develop your BASIC programs in Visual Studio Code.
+Thank you for your interest!

+## Honorable mentions

 This extension helps with the creation of programs in "Basic 65 V920377" (.prg or .bas extension) for the "MEGA65 Personal Computer System" within [Visual Studio Code](https://code.visualstudio.com/).
 It offers a range of useful features, including syntax highlighting, code snippets, file icons, theme options, and rulers.

 This extension is developed using the code and tools available in the following GitHub repositories: